adamsilver/fdpb/03-book-a-flight.md

 #### Hiding The Select Box

-As we're giving users a custom control, we need to hide the fallback select box control.
-We can hide the select box like this:
+As we're giving users a custom control, we need to hide the fallback select box control like this:

 ```HTML
 <select aria-hidden="true" tabindex="-1" class="visually-hidden">
 ```

-If the select box was completely unnecessary, we could have just removed it from the Document using Javascript.
+If the select box was completely unnecessary, we could have just removed it from the Document using JavaScript.
 But if we did it that way (or by using `display: none`) its value wouldn't be sent to the server upon submission.

-Instead, we've used the `visually-hidden` class and `aria-hidden="true"` attribute as first set out in chapter 2, “A Checkout Flow”.
+Instead, we've used the `visually-hidden` class and `aria-hidden="true"` attribute as first set out in chapter 2, “Checkout”.
 This hides the select box both visually and aurally (by screen readers).
 However, this alone isn't enough.
 We also need to stop keyboard users being able to tab to it which can be done by setting the `tabindex` attribute to -1.

 #### Enhancing The Interface